Insurance For Convicted Drivers.org.uk

 • Any other circumstances that are relevant to the case

 Circumstances that might favourably influence the court's decision are, for example, where a child is put at a disadvantage as the result of a ban.
 High Risk Offenders may be eligible to apply for an early return of driving licence if they attend a drink drive rehabilitation course.
-This may entitle them to a 25 per cent reduction.
+This may entitle them to a 25 per cent reduction. in the length of the ban.

 The foregoing should not be interpreted as formal legal advice.
 This is a complicated area of criminal law.
 While the application process may be pursued by individuals on their own, it is highly recommended to seek expert legal advice